ubc-systopia/netshaper/evaluation/web_latency/README.md

 ```

 ### Setup
-To set up the middlebox at the client side follow these steps:
+To set up the middlebox on the client side follow these steps:
 1. Open an SSH connection to the machine that serves as the middlebox on the client side.
 2. Clone the NetShaper repository onto the middlebox on the client side.
 3. Change the directory to `Path/To/NetShaper/hardware/client_middlebox/`